 Through the practice of bompu Zen you learn to concentrate and control your mind.
 It never occurs to most people to try to control their minds, and unfortunately this basic training is left out of contemporary education, not being part of what is called the acquisition of knowledge.
 Yet without it what we learn is difficult to retain because we learn it improperly, wasting much energy in the process.
 Indeed, we are virtually crippled unless we know how to restrain our thoughts and concentrate our minds.
 Furthermore, by practicing this very excellent mode of mind training you will find yourself increasingly able to resist temptations to which you had previously succumbed, and to sever attachments which had long held you in bondage.
 An enrichment in personality and a strengthening of character inevitably follow since the three basic elements of mind - that is, intellect, feeling, and will - develop harmoniously.
 The quietist sitting practiced in Confucianism seems to have stressed mainly these effects of mind concentration.
 However, the fact remains that bompu Zen, although far more beneficial for the cultivation of the mind than the reading of countless books on ethics and philosophy, is unable to resolve the fundamental problem of man and his relation to the universe.
 Why?
 Because it cannot pierce the ordinary man's basic delusion of himself as distinctly other than the universe.
 (BACK)

 Another feature of gedo Zen is that it is often practiced in order to cultivate various supranormal powers or skills, or to master certain arts beyond the reach of the ordinary man.
 It has been reported that some who have practiced this Zen have attained the ability to make people act without them having to say a word or move a muscle.
 There is something called the Emma Method which aims to accomplish such feats as walking barefooted on sharp sword blades or staring at sparrows so that they become paralyzed.
 All these miraculous exploits are brought about through the cultivation of Joriki the particular strength or power which comes with the strenuous practice of mind concentration.
 A Zen that aims exclusively at the cultivation of Joriki for such ends is NOT a Buddhist Zen.
-See also Siddhis.
+See also Joriki as well as Siddhis.

 Another object for which gedo Zen is practiced is Rebirth in various heavens.
 Certain sects practice Zen in order to be reborn in heaven.
 This is NOT the object of Zen Buddhism.
 While the Zen Buddhist does not quarrel with the idea of various strata of heaven and the belief that one may be reborn into them through the performance of ten kinds of meritorious deeds, he himself does not crave rebirth in heaven.
 Conditions there are altogether too pleasant and comfortable and he can all too easily be lured from Zazen.
 Besides, when his merit in heaven expires he can very well land in hell.
 Zen Buddhists therefore believe it preferable to be born into the human world and to practice Zazen with the aim of ultimately becoming Buddha.
 (BACK)